uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-java-mysql.rst

    > git clone https://github.com/uboslinux/ubos-toyapps

-Go to subdirectory ``gladiwashere-java``.
+Go to subdirectory ``gladiwashere-java-mysql``.

 Reverse proxy
 -------------

 From a user perspective, the technology used to implement a particular application that runs on UBOS is totally irrelevant.
 We cannot require the user to access, say, Java apps at a different port number than other apps installed on the same device, because this makes no sense to the user.

 Because of that, Java apps on UBOS are usually configured with Apache as a reverse